iturdikulov/notes/fzf.md

 ---
-title: fzf
 date: 2023-03-03
 draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# fzf

 It's a general purpose fuzzy finder written in Golang that can be used with any list of things: files, processes, command history, git branches, etc.